VR Funding!

 7th International Symposium on Antimicrobial Peptides

-After postponing the AMP symposium for more than 2 years, it finally took place as an in person meeting at the beautiful Institute Pasteur in Paris.
+for more than 2 years, it finally took place as an in person meeting at the beautiful Institute Pasteur in Paris.
 During the three days Fabiola and me had the chance to listen to many exciting talks, discuss at the posters and connect again with old and new colleagues in the AMP field.

 Besides the science, another highlight was of course the dinner cruise on the Seine, with a very close view on the illuminated Eiffel Tower with its light show.
 Not to forget the delicious food and wine, of course…